A Level Options and Sixth Form College - What Matters Most?

 There's Still Time!

-If you’d like to know more about starting Sixth Form at Queen Margaret’s this September, our friendly Admissions Team (Alison and Katie) are on hand to talk you through the options.
+If you’d like to know more about starting Sixth Form at Queen Margaret’s, our friendly Admissions Team (Alison and Katie) are on hand to talk you through everything you need to know.
 Complete the short ‘Book A Visit’ form on our website and we'll be in touch shortly to arrange a personal visit as soon as possible, or you can email firstname.lastname@example.org / call 01904 727630.